jeyabalajis/py-flask-graphql-autogen/README.md

 - The tool uses jinja2 template to inject table metadata json onto the template files under the template folder and generate target .py code files
 - The tool uses [black](https://black.readthedocs.io/en/stable/) to format the code files generated

+## Releases

+### v1.0
+- Query resolvers that enables a combination __and__ search on  a multitude of fields, which provides a powerful API to model complex queries
+- The query fields are automatically created based on field types
+    - __String__:
+        1. ilike search (i.e. case insensitive like search)
+        2. starts with, ends with search
+        3. in list search
+        4. equals, not equals search
+    - __Numeric__:
+        1. greater than, less than
+        2. between
+        3. equals, not equals
+    - __Date__:
+        1. greater than, less than
+        2. between
+        3. equals, not equals
+- Ability to exclude specific columns from being part of the query
+- REST API GET endpoint to send metadata json as an input and receive GraphQL Server project as an output (as a base64 encoded string)

+### Immediate Road map
+- Provision for authentication and authorization
+- Provision for caching

 ## metadata json schema
 ```json
 {